Welcome to Russell Baker House!

 I know that the girls also value the pastoral support offered by the tutor team and by the other girls; the Sixth Formers act as role models and mentors for the younger years.
 Our prefects are approachable, fair and encouraging.

 I am sure all the girls at St Catherine’s say that theirs is the best House and Russell Baker is no exception.
+Above all, I believe that kindness and inclusivity are at the core of RB girls.
+We love it when we win, but it is more important to us that everyone has a chance to contribute and compete for the House.
 I am thrilled to always have an excuse to add more light blue to my wardrobe, and I wear my RB colours with much pride.

 Russell Baker Housemistress